anchit-nishant/Google-AI-media-gen/deployment.md

   --project <your-gcp-project-id>
 ```

-When prompted Allow unauthenticated invocations...?, enter n to keep the service private and secure.
+When prompted `Allow unauthenticated invocations...?` , enter `N` to keep the service private and secure.

 ## Part 4: Finalizing Access Control